AlexMGitHub/Checkers-MCTS/README.md

 </p>

 ## Overview
 I trained a neural network to play Checkers through self-play using Monte Carlo Tree Search.
-The agent achieves **TBD** after **TBD** training iterations.
-This required about **TBD** days of training on a laptop with an Intel Core i7-6820HQ CPU @ 2.70GHz and an NVIDIA Quadro M2002M GPU (CUDA Compute Capability 5.0).
+The agent is able to defeat several online Checkers algorithms after 10 training iterations.
+This required about 10 days of training on a laptop with an Intel Core i7-6820HQ CPU @ 2.70GHz and an NVIDIA Quadro M2002M GPU (CUDA Compute Capability 5.0).

 I wrote the code in Python 3.7 and used Keras 2.4.3 (GPU-enabled with Tensorflow backend), Pygame 1.9.6[\*](#footnotes), and Matplotlib 3.3.2.
 A **requirements.txt** file is included for convenience.